mechanicles/mechanicles.github.io/_posts/2016-09-19-microservices-using-rails-http-and-rabbitmq.md

 2. To get the current score, the user hits the page several times which causes lots of incoming requests to the server and due to this app server goes down.
-1. For a live match, if the server is down due to heavy load then admin is not able to do anything.
+1. For a live match, if the server is down due to heavy load, then admin is not able to do anything.
 He sits quietly.

-It's not a good reason for admin for sitting quietly because of heavy load on the server.
+It’s not a good reason for admin for sitting quietly because of heavy load on the server.
 We have to handle admin part in a way that there is no effect of users activities on it.
 There should not be a relation between them.
-Getting current score by reloading the page is also not a good way if the app has such a traffic.
+Getting current score by reloading the page is also not a right way if the app has such traffic.

 ### Solution:
 There are lots of solutions out there to handle this situation.
-But let's see how microservices sometimes play very important role in handling this situation.
+But let’s see how microservices sometimes play a crucial role in managing this situation.

 Based on above two problems, let's create two microservices (i.e. two Rails apps).
-In one microservice, we are going to handle only admin part (i.e backend) and in another microservice, we will handle user part (i.e. frontend).
+In one microservice, we are going to handle only admin part (i.e. backend), and in another microservice, we will handle user part (i.e. frontend).
 Building them separately, we can scale them independently like handling more effective caching in frontend microservice.